Selecting Stocks with a Score

 My Experience Selecting Stocks with a Score

 Although I’ve looked at stocks using the Piotroski score several times, I’ve made only one purchase using it as my primary buying criterion.
 I purchased FUJIFILMS (FUJIY) in March 2012.
 At the time, FUJIY had a BM Ratio of about 1.40, as compared to a market average BM ratio of about 0.5.
-It had a Piotroski score of 8, having failed the test for an increase in Revenues minus operating expenses..
+It had a Piotroski score of 8, having failed the test for an increase in gross margin.

 For many, many years, FUJIY’s biggest product was film for cameras.
 With the advent of the digital camera, its market shrank rapidly.
 In the year before I purchased the stock, its price decreased by 32%.
 As I was looking at the company, it was transitioning its business from camera film to other types of related products, including medical imaging and, more recently, office products with its purchase of Xerox.
 With a good story and a high Piotroski score, I decided to buy the stock.

 It turns out I was a little early in buying the stock.
 In the 12 months after I bought the stock, it decreased by 19% while the S&P 500 increased by 13%.
-However, if I had bought it a year later, my total return would have been much better over both the short and long The time period over which you re-pay the loan, as shown in the table below.
+However, if I had bought it a year later, my total return would have been much better over both the short and long term, as shown in the table below.

 |Total Return starting in March 2013|